Marketing Gamification is not just in your face. It’s in your head.

 The adventure takes place across unique scenarios (e.g. car trip, hang gliding).
-Users accumulate scores and build their rankings as they collected bon bons.
-The game is finished as the players return back to Magnum’s main site.
+Users accumulate scores and build their rankings as they collect bon bons.
+The game is finished as the players return to Magnum’s main site.
 Their bon bons turn into a Magnum Temptation bar.

-Within the Octalysis model, players take ownership (Core Drive #4) of their bon bons, become immersed in epic meaning (Core Drive #7: being heroes of their journey) and enjoy the feelings of empowerment (#3) and accomplishment (#2).
+Within the Octalysis model, players take Ownership (Core Drive 4) of their bon bons, become immersed in epic meaning (Core Drive 7: being heroes of their journey), and enjoy the feelings of Empowerment (Core Drive 3) and Accomplishment (Core Drive 2).

 The Social Factor of the Magnum Pleasure Hunt

 Magnum’s game is doubly clever.
-Not only does it advertise its product, but also provides a window of exposure to their partner brands, guaranteeing them (partial) advertising.
+It advertises its product and provides a window of exposure to its partner brands, guaranteeing them (partial) advertising.

 Marketing Gamification Example #6: SeatPG Connection Game

 Here is a campaign set in Italy.
 Seat PG is a telephone directory company and publisher of street maps.
 They used gamification to promote their newly developed mobile app which can be used to find information such as the best places to eat and job opportunities posted by companies.

 The brand developed a treasure hunt set in Italy.
 Players are grouped into teams of three to five to contend for the prize of 1,000 Euros raffled by the company.
 Users solve quizzes based on the brand throughout the game.